-If you want to place for more competitive keywords, you will have to bid higher for them.
+If you want to place more competitive keywords, you will have to bid higher for them.
 There will be many other companies bidding for the same keyword.
 You must adjust your bid accordingly to remain in competition with them.

-You can also see how often people search certain keywords.
+You can also see how often people search for certain keywords.
 Keywords with a high traffic volume tend to cost more, while keywords with a lower volume tend to have a lower CPC.
 Many low volume keywords, however, have more qualified leads for your business, so it can be good to invest in these keywords over highly competitive keywords.